7 Best generators for your RV air conditioner (Full reviews)

 What outlets are required for RV generators?

-There are a number of outlet configuration styles on generators so it’s best to consult the manual or contact the manufacturer.
+Generators have several outlet configuration styles, so it’s best to consult the manual or the manufacturer.

-The main thing is to know the NEMA configurations of both the RV plug and the generator outlet.
-In many cases, the NEMA configuration will be stated on the generator’s outlet.
+The main thing is knowing the NEMA configurations of the RV plug and the generator outlet.
+The NEMA configuration will often be stated on the generator’s outlet.

 Below is a list of the most common NEMA configurations.